 I am interested in applying and integrating research techniques from across different disciplines to better understand the sustainable management of natural environments, biodiversity and ecosystems in a human-dominated world.

-Currently my research falls into three broad areas (i) biodiversity conservation and ecosystem services; (ii) land degradation, sustainable agriculture, land-use and development; and (iii) urban greenspaces and sustainable cities.
-My work centres on applying and developing methods to capture the value (both in monetary and non-monetary terms, as well as metrics of ecological 'quality') of catchments, ecosystems and natural environments.
+Currently my research falls into three broad areas (i) biodiversity conservation and ecosystem services; (ii) land degradation, sustainable agriculture, land-use and development; and (iii) urbanisation, urban greenspaces and sustainable cities.
+My work centres on applying and developing methods to understand the multiple values (including in monetary and non-monetary terms, as well as metrics of ecological 'quality') of ecosystems and natural environments.
 I am particularly interested in how these values might be linked both to biodiversity and underlying ecosystem properties, as well as to human health, well-being and life chances.

-Prior to starting my current lectureship at the Sustainability Research Institute at the University of Leeds I held a Marie Curie Intra-European Fellowship at the University of Copenhagen.
+Prior to starting my current lectureship at the Sustainability Research Institute at the University of Leeds I held a Marie Curie Intra-European Fellowship (2011-2013) TREUEVALUE - TRans-national EUropean Ecosystem VALUEs of grasslands was based at the Department of Food and Resource Economics (IFRO) and the Center for Macroecology, Climate and Evolution (CMEC) at the University of Copenhagen.
 Between 2006 and 2011, I was a postdoctoral researcher at the University of Sheffield.
 Initially I worked on the Rural Economy and Land Use (RELU) project “A Landscape-Scale Analysis of the Sustainability of the Hill Farming Economy on Upland Landscapes and Biodiversity”.
 From 2009, my focus shifted to the EPSRC-funded Sustainable Urban Environments project “UrbanRivers and Sustainable Living Agendas”.
 Both represented quite a shift from my NERC-CASE funded PhD “Understanding Migration Patterns of the Red-Billed Quelea in Southern Africa”, which centred on using molecular ecology and behavioural techniques and was based at the University of Edinburgh.
 Recently I have picked up my interest in the red-billed quelea, but now with a focus on their role as crop pests.

 NERC Knowledge Exchange Fellowship: 'Exchanging knowledge on the multiple values of urban green infrastructure in sub-Saharan Africa'.
 The majority of future urban expansion will occur in low-income regions, with Africa urbanising faster than any other continent.
 The fellowship is exploring the way that NERC science could underpin a step-change in the way urban green infrastructure is incorporated into policy and land-use decision making processes in rapidly growing cities in sub-Saharan Africa.
 To do this, I am working with partners, academics and local stakeholders in the cities of Malawi.